liyang6620/nz-migration-data-pipeline-aws/README.md

 The pipeline is designed to be safely re-run:

 - Deterministic output paths
-- Controlled overwrite strategy
+- Controlled overwrite / cleanup strategy before write
 - No duplicate record creation across runs

 ---

 ### Schema Stability

-To minimise downstream breakage, the pipeline enforces:
+To minimise downstream breakage:

 - Fixed column names and data types
 - Controlled categorical values where applicable